 - You can include annotation layers in your map when you publish a feature layer that references registered data from ArcGIS Pro.

-- Parcel fabrics are always read-only when accessed through a feature service.
+- ArcMap parcel fabrics are always read-only when accessed through a feature service.
+Whereas parcel fabrics created in ArcGIS Pro must be published as a feature service edit it.

 - You can publish layers that are part of complex types, such as geometric networks and network datasets, but the types themselves are not returned by the feature service.
 For example, you can query the layers that are part of a network dataset, but you cannot query the network.

 - You can include topologies that contain branch versioned feature classes in feature services.
 Because you can only edit branch versioned data through a feature service, including the topology in the feature service allows you to validate the topology after editing and correct any topology errors that arise as a result of your edits.
 See Share a topology in the ArcGIS Pro help for more information.

 - Feature services allow queries on related data, but only if the relationship is defined through a geodatabase relationship class.
 If a published map document has a layer and table related through a geodatabase relationship class, the feature service allows queries on the layer to return objects from the related table.
 To support queries that return related objects, you must include the table and layer involved in the relationship class in the published map document.
 If either the origin or destination layer or table is not included in the map document, the feature service ignores the relationship.